 So, our business proposition is a simple one.
 What if you come on an holiday-tour, have an opportunity to experience wildlife in its natural environment, feel the culture of the people by staying right in a small town with them, see how they live, eat what they eat, ride with them on their motorbikes or motorking, explore parts of the settlement on foot, get through other parts with a bicycle, do what they do, walk on the streets freely, enjoy lunch with a host family, dance to their music, get involved in a small community development project…widen your world by learning from them and expand their world by sharing what you know with them.
 What if this tour is moderately priced in such a way that it doesn’t bleed your pocket?
 What if we make a moderate profit margin and we re-invest a large percentage of this profit into building social projects that help develop these communities?

-At Ecotour Africa, we are not here to curse the darkness, instead, we are here to turn on the light, we are not just another business, we are a peoples’ business, a business and a charity at the same time…or better still, let’s say we are a social enterprise.
-Our business model says, you are not just the guest…and we are not just the company, and then the people are not just locals who should wait on the Government to fix them!
-We think you are our partner, we are your partner, the local community is our partner, the government is our partner…and all of us are stakeholders in this project cos we all have something to give each other.
+At Ecotour Africa, we are not here to curse the darkness, instead, we are here to turn on the light, we are not just another business, we are a peoples’ business, a business and a charity at the same time…or better still, we are a social enterprise.
+Our business model says, you are not just the guest…and we are not just the company, and then the people are not just locals who should wait on the Government to fix them…we think we are all partners in progress!

-Lastly, as an organization, we do not measure our success by the size of our building, profit, or by the return on shareholders’ investment…Instead, we measure our success based on our ROI, which is our Return on Impact to all our partners and stakeholders alike- the tourist, the local communities, the republic of Ghana and the African continent as a whole.
+Lastly, as an organization, we do not measure our success by the size of our building, profit, or by the return on shareholders’ investment…Instead, we measure our success based on our ROI, which is our Return on Impact to all our partners and stakeholders alike.